The King of Limbs: Music and lyrics

+Yorke said The King of Limbs was a "visual" album, with lyrics and artwork about "wildness" and "mutating" inspired by his environmental concerns.
+The title derives from the King of Limbs, an ancient oak tree in Savernake Forest in Wiltshire, near Tottenham House, where Radiohead recorded In Rainbows.

 According to Rolling Stone, The King of Limbs saw Radiohead move further from conventional rock music and song structures in favour of "moody, rhythm-heavy electronica, glacially paced ballads and ambient psychedelia".
+Another Rolling Stone writer, David Fricke, wrote that some tracks "hover and throb more like suggestions than songs, exotic murmurs in no hurry to become declarative statements".

 Several critics noted dubstep influences.
 The album features extensive sampling, looping, and ambient sounds, including natural sounds such as birdsong and wind.
 Pitchfork said it comprised "aggressive rhythms made out of dainty bits of digital detritus, robotically repetitive yet humanly off-kilter, parched thickets of drumming graced with fleeting moments of melodic relief".
-According to O'Brien: "Rhythm is the king of limbs!
-The rhythm dictates the record.
-It's very important."
+O'Brien said "rhythm is the king of limbs", and that rhythm "dictates the record".

-Yorke said The King of Limbs was a "visual" album, with lyrics and artwork about "wildness" and "mutating" inspired by his environmental concerns.
-The title derives from the King of Limbs, an ancient oak tree in Savernake Forest in Wiltshire, near Tottenham House, where Radiohead recorded In Rainbows.

 The first track, "Bloom", was inspired by the BBC nature documentary series The Blue Planet.
-It opens with a piano loop and features horns and complex rhythms.
+It features a piano loop, horns and complex rhythms.
 "Morning Mr Magpie" has "restless guitars".
 "Little by Little" features "crumbling guitar shapes" and "clattering" percussion.
 "Feral" features scattered vocal samples and "mulched-up" drums.
 "Lotus Flower" features a driving synth bassline and Yorke's falsetto.
 "Codex" is a piano ballad with "spectral" horns and strings and a Roland TR-808 drum machine.
 "Give Up the Ghost" is an acoustic guitar ballad with layered vocal harmonies.
 The final track, "Separator", has guitar, piano, a "brittle" drum loop and echoing vocals.

 At eight tracks and 37 minutes in length, The King of Limbs is Radiohead's shortest album.
-O'Brien explained that Radiohead felt the ideal album was around 40 minutes long, and cited Marvin Gaye's What's Going On (1971) as a classic record shorter than The King of Limbs.
+O'Brien said that Radiohead felt the ideal album was around 40 minutes long, and cited What's Going On (1971) by Marvin Gaye as a classic record shorter than The King of Limbs.